Aspher0/NoireLib/NoireLib/Modules/TaskQueue/README.md

 ### Using TaskBuilder

-`TaskBuilder` is a fluent API that makes creating and configuring tasks simple and intuitive.
+`TaskBuilder` is a fluent API for creating and configuring tasks.

 #### Basic Usage

-Those are basic example of the TaskBuilder fluent API:

 ```csharp
 // Create a task with the Build() method